QuantumBFS/Yao.jl/docs/src/index.md

 # Quantum Circuit Simulation for Julia

-Welcome to QuCircuit
+Welcome to Yao

 ## Introduction

-QuCircuit.jl is a quantum circuit simulator written in Julia.
+Yao.jl is a quantum circuit simulator written in Julia.